JianxinLin28/COMPSCI-646-group/README.md

 You should see a newly generated file called `sample_generated_negative.jsonl`.
 That contains a new column `neg`, which is the negative sample.

 ## 📖Guide 2: generate negative samples using LLM
-⚠️ I strongly recommend you to install everything in a dedicated python environment.
+⚠️ I strongly recommend you to install everything in a dedicated python environment. (>= python 3.10)

 This is the newer guide that teaches you how to generate better negative samples using LLM.
 * Step 1: create a new file '.env' under `synthetic_data_generation` folder.
 Enter